Michael Cvetkovski: FC Pelister (2002–2006)

 Michael Cvetkovski was born in Sydney, Australia on 21 Nov 1987.
-Michael started his professional career at age 8 with his local football club Rockdale City Suns, in Sydney.
+Cvetkovski started his professional career at age 8 with his local football club Rockdale City Suns, in Sydney.
 Eager to develop his skills he moved to (Europe) Macedonia at age 14 and signed with top league side FC Pelister.
 Cvetkovski continued to develop as a football player and progressed through the youth system of Pelister playing consistently through each season, not long his performances caught the attention of the first team management of Pelister and was offered a 4-year professional contract at age 18.

 FC Belasica (2007–2008)

 As a young skillful player Cvetkovski was sent out on loan to top-tier side FC Belasica to gain experience and receive exposure to top-tier football in the country.
 It did not take long for Cvetkovski to show his football qualities as he was selected to represent Belasica internationally at the Viareggio Cup World Football Tournament Coppa Carnevale 2008.